riodelphino/zk-snacks-explorer.nvim/README.md

 # snacks-zk-explorer.nvim

-Snacks source for zk, based on `Snacks.explorer`.
+`snacks-zk-explorer.nvim` is a snacks source for zk, based on `Snacks.explorer`.
+Hereafter, abbreviated as `zk-explorer`.

 > [!Caution]
 > This repository is still experimental.
 And this `README.md` is also work in progress.